Click here for quick links to the following sections on this page:

 The first Guardian Angel Society scholars have now graduated from college and are establishing successful careers, starting families and contributing to the community.
 Many of them have become Guardian Angel Society donors as well; a true testament to their gratitude for the support they received

-Dr. Hayes Wanamaker, Vice Chairman
+Dr. Hayes Wanamaker, Chairman

 Michael Paparo, Treasurer